Shiudeyama: Sakura view of a lifetime (Updated for 2025)

 Mt Shiude is on a remote peninsula of Kagawa prefecture in the Shikoku region of Japan which is one of the least populated and visited region.
 It is not easy to get to but the best places rarely are!

-(1) Private vehicles (includes motorcycles) - Online advance reservation required.
-Tickets available beginning March 4, 2024 at noon JST. ¥1,750 per car on weekdays, ¥2,300 per car on weekends.
+(1) Private vehicles (includes motorcycles) - Online advance reservation required 3 days prior.
+Tickets available beginning March 3, 2025 at noon JST. ¥1,750 per car on weekdays, ¥2,300 per car on weekends.
 Only 60 parking spots on the mountain so ticket is for a specific time slot for entry and exit (5 options: 9-1030, 11-1230, 13-1430, 15-1630, 17-1830).
 The end time is when you need to drive back down the mountain (except the last slot) so you will have about 1h at the top.
 You can make bookings for consecutive slots to extend your time at the top.
+The last slot is perfect for sunset (~6pm).

 (2) Hiking - for those in good health, allow for 90 minutes one way (from parking lot to peak).
 Reservations are NOT required (entry may be restricted during peak times)